 One of the biggest expenses an ESL teacher faces before arriving in India is the cost of airfare.
 The price of a one-way ticket can vary substantially based on the airline, the season, the city of departure, and how early the flight can be booked.
 If the length of the flight is of little importance, it is common for flights with multiple layovers to have a slightly discounted price tag attached to them.

-Prescriptions in India tend to be quite inexpensive, however those traveling there to teach English will want to purchase their own medical insurance to cover larger expenses incurred.
+Prescriptions in India tend to be quite inexpensive, however those travelling there to teach English will want to purchase their own medical insurance to cover larger expenses incurred.
 All ESL teachers should call their insurance provider to make certain that their insurance policy is valid for a long-term stay in India.
 Teachers should also consult their family doctors before travelling to India, for current vaccination recommendations and to obtain a sufficient supply of any prescription medications needed prior to travel.

 India is a developing nation, and one of the strongest reminders of this is the fact that the country has no universal pension system.
-Those working for the government, banks, or a company with more than 20 employees pay into a mandatory government-run insurance plan which they can utilize once they are ready to retire.
+Those working for the government, banks, or a company with more than 20 employees pay into a mandatory government-run insurance plan, which they can utilize once they are ready to retire.
 Otherwise, the Indian workforce must rely on private retirement plans; many are unable to plan and save for their retirement.
 The Indian government is currently working towards implementing a public pension plan that will be open to all Indian workers on a voluntary basis.
-Those with a current retirement plan are able to retire at the age of 58 regardless of their gender or profession.
+Those with a current retirement plan are able to retire at the age of 60 regardless of their gender or profession.
 Otherwise the typical age range for retirement in India is 60-65.

 Technology and Advancement